Prevole/ansible-opnsense-collection/README.md

-# Ansible Collection - prevole.opnsense
+# Ansible Collection - prevole.opnsense_modules

 Documentation for the collection.